Gender and Sexuality Studies (GENS)

 (CREATIVE STUDIES, GLOBAL PLURALISM)

-GENS 318 HISTORY OF WOMEN IN LATIN AMERICA (ALSO LISTED AS HIST 318) (4 credits)
+GENS 318 HISTORY OF WOMEN IN LATIN AMERICA (4 credits)

 Prerequisites: Sophomore standing or above.